Growth of points on hyperelliptic curves: Irreducibility and Galois groups in families of polynomials

-Let $L = \Q_p[x] / (f_0(x))$, which is a degree $l$ extension of $\Q_p$.
-By hypothesis, the set of $p$-adic valuations $v_p(L^\times)$ contains $\frac{r}{l}$, and $\gcd(r,l) = 1$ implies that $\frac{1}{l}\Z \subseteq v_p(L^\times)$.
-Hence, the ramification index of $L/\Q_p$ is equal to $l$, making $L/\Q_p$ totally ramified.
+Let $L = \mathbb{Q}_p[x] / (f_0(x))$, which is a degree $l$ extension of $\mathbb{Q}_p$.
+By hypothesis, the set of $p$-adic valuations $v_p(L^\times)$ contains $\frac{r}{l}$, and $\gcd(r,l) = 1$ implies that $\frac{1}{l}\mathbb{Z} \subseteq v_p(L^\times)$.
+Hence, the ramification index of $L/\mathbb{Q}_p$ is equal to $l$, making $L/\mathbb{Q}_p$ totally ramified.

-The hypothesis $p \nmid l$ shows that $L/\Q_p$ is totally tamely ramified, so there exists a uniformizer $\pi \in L$ which satisfies $x^l - p = 0$ \cite[II.5, Proposition 12]{lang}, and thus $L = \Q_p(\pi)$.
-Whether or not $L/\Q_p$ is Galois, the Galois closure has an automorphism of order $l$, coming from a primitive $l$-th root of unity.
-The inclusions \eqref{eq:nested_galois} complete the proof. \end{proof}
+The hypothesis $p > \deg f$ implies $p \nmid l$, meaning $L/\mathbb{Q}_p$ is totally tamely ramified, so there exists a uniformizer $\pi \in L$ which satisfies $x^l - p = 0$ \cite[II.5, Proposition 12]{lang}, and thus $L = \mathbb{Q}_p(\pi)$.
+Whether or not $L/\mathbb{Q}_p$ is Galois, the Galois closure $E_0$ has an cyclic automorphism of order $l$, coming from a primitive $l$-th root of unity.
+This automorphism fixes $T_0$ and necessarily acts nontrivially on $L$, permuting the roots of $f_0$ in a cyclic fashion.